beinnmuir/particle-cluster-simulation/README.md

 # Particle Clustering Simulation

 A simulation where particles attract each other to form clusters, with forces that reverse to repulsion when particles get too close.
-Particles gain mass when clustered and lose mass when isolated (indicated by their size), with their clustering history reflected in their fill color.
-The connection colour and outer glow indicates the cluster size.
+Particles gain mass when clustered and lose mass when isolated (indicated by their size), with their clustering history shown by their fill color.
+The connection colour and outer glow indicates cluster size.
 The simulation supports both circular and rod-shaped particles with (hopefully) realistic physics and interactions.

 ## Features